DigitalPublishingToolkit/TOD29GOODDATA/md/12chapter8.md

 available to all and is understood rather than monopolized, mishandled or misread.

-## Introduction

-The genomics revolution -- opening, understanding and manipulating 'the book of life' -- results in fruitful questions about 'good data', dignity, ethics and law.[^08chapter8_1]
+The genomics revolution - opening, understanding and manipulating 'the book of life' - results in fruitful questions about 'good data', dignity, ethics and law.[^08chapter8_1]

 They are fruitful because they require engagement with issues that